 ✅ What Great Candidates Do:

-They use data to make decisions – The best social media managers track key performance indicators (KPIs) and adjust strategies accordingly.
+✅ They use data to make decisions.
+Top social media managers track KPIs and adjust strategies based on results.

 A strong social media manager is more than just a content creator.
 They are strategists, analysts, and brand builders.